Vishalpatil0111/Hiedit-app/README.md

-HiEdit is a small Flask applicarion where we can convert image to another format .
+HiEdit is a small Flask application where we can convert image to another format .